coxjack/PandasChallenge4/README.md

 ![Refactored reading scores by grade](https://github.com/coxjack/PandasChallenge4/blob/main/additional%20supporting%20images/refactored%20reading%20by%20grade.png)

 * Scores by school spending
-	- Since the passing the grades were only affected by a small amount there is no change to any of the bins when bucketed by spending summary.
+	- Since the passing the grades were only affected by a small amount there is no change to any of the bins when bucketed by spending per student.

 	  - Original spending summary